stevenharradine/ansible-gitlab/README.md

-# ansible-gitlab
+# playbook-gitlab
-Ansible playbook to build gitlab
+Playbook to build GitLab